Best holiday rental deals in Cornwall

 Holiday Home Availability Information in Cornwall

 Check how busy Cornwall is with our availability graph.
-Be careful if you plan to go to Cornwall in October, as it comprises the busiest week of the next 6 months (27/10 - 03/11).
-The week with the most available accommodations is in November (24/11 - 01/12), with 70 of the vacation rentals available.
+Be careful if you plan to go to Cornwall in August, as it is the busiest week of the next 6 months (03/08 - 10/08).
+The week with the most available holiday lettings is in October (12/10 - 19/10), with 83 of the vacation rentals available.

-This is the climate diagram in Cornwall.
+This is the climate diagram for Cornwall.
 The highest average temperatures are in the month of July.
-Conversely, February is the coolest month in Cornwall, with temperatures going under 4°.
-The rainiest month is July while the driest month is March.
+Conversely, February is the coolest month in Cornwall, with temperatures falling below 4°.
+The rainiest month is July, while the driest month is March.

-Choose a Cornwall cottage letting to explore Britain's dramatic coast
+Choose a Cornwall holiday cottage to explore Britain's dramatic coast

 In recent years, Cornwall has become one of the most popular travel destinations in the United Kingdom.
 It boasts idyllic beaches, beautiful countryside and a unique culture that appeals to holidaymakers all over the world.

-Located in the most south westerly point of England, Cornwall is unusual in that it has just one single city, Truro.
+Located in the most southwesterly point of England, Cornwall is unusual in that it only has one city, Truro.
 However, the charm of such a rural landscape is clear, with large stretches of Cornwall's coastline protected as Areas of Outstanding Natural Beauty.

-The most popular accommodation type for a Cornwall holiday letting is a cottage.
-With hundreds to choose from, it will be easy to find your dream accommodation.
+The most popular type of holiday letting in Cornwall is a cottage.
+With hundreds to choose from, it will be easy to find your dream holiday home.
 The most common areas to rent are along the North coast, in towns such as Newquay and Port Isaac.
-The real benefit of choosing a Cornwall holiday home is that it allows for a truly authentic Cornish experience.
-This is ideal for those who would prefer to organise their holiday independently.
+The real benefit of choosing a Cornwall holiday letting is that it allows for a truly authentic Cornish experience.
+This is ideal for those who prefer to organise their holiday independently.

-Despite its rural landscape, Cornwall is very accessible, as it is home to over 30 separate railway stations.
-There are various different options for reaching your Cornwall holiday home by train, including direct high-speed sleeper trains to Penzance from London that run frequently, and direct trains that run daily from Bath and Bristol.
-For those seeking a faster method of transportation, there are year-round flights daily to Newquay Airport from Manchester and London.
+Despite its rural landscape, Cornwall is very accessible, with over 30 railway stations.
+There are a number of options for reaching your Cornwall holiday home by train, including direct high-speed sleeper trains to Penzance from London that run frequently, and direct trains that run daily from Bath and Bristol.
+For those who want to get there even faster, there are year-round flights daily to Newquay Airport from Manchester and London.
 You can also hire a car from locations all around the UK, for ultimate freedom on your trip.

 What to eat in Cornwall